 For more information please email email@example.com.

-The group currently serves 6 other families in Greece (with XO, XXX, XXY children & 48XXY adult young man).
+The group currently serves 6 other families in Greece (individuals with XO, XXX, and XXY).

 Group leader, Irene Simeonidou, provides info and translates documents for them.